hamedsepehrnia/whatsapp-campaign-orchestrator/docs/API_DOCUMENTATION.md

 ### Create Campaign
 **POST** `/api/campaigns`

-Create a new WhatsApp campaign.
+Create a new WhatsApp campaign with automatic title generation.

 **Headers:** `Authorization: Bearer YOUR_JWT_TOKEN`